apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 Import Instances from Shared Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The importVm API is utilized to import instances from the shared storage pool of KVM cluster within the CloudStack infrastructure.
+The importVm API is utilized to create instances using QCOW2 file from an existing Shared Storage pool of a KVM cluster within the CloudStack infrastructure.
 Only NFS Storage Pool are supported.

 **Request parameters**: